Identifying treatment effects on categorical outcomes in IV models: Empirical illustration

 Individuals with access to private health insurance have an estimated probability of good mental health of $\mathbb P(Y_1 = 1) = 0.97$, compared to $\mathbb P(Y_0 = 1) = 0.95$ among those without access.
 The implied ATE is modest, approximately 2.1 percentage points.
 The 95\% confidence interval includes zero, indicating that the effect is not statistically significant at conventional levels.
 Substantively, while there is some evidence of improvement in mental health associated with private insurance, the data do not rule out the possibility of no effect.
 Given the already high baseline level of good mental health in the sample, these results may also reflect a ceiling effect that limits the observable scope for improvement.

-Overall, this application demonstrates how our framework can recover counterfactual probabilities and estimate causal effects in the presence of unobserved heterogeneity, leveraging a valid instrumental variable and the association similarity assumption.
+Overall, this application demonstrates how the framework can recover counterfactual probabilities and estimate causal effects in the presence of unobserved heterogeneity, leveraging a valid instrumental variable and the association similarity assumption.